We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Gatwick Airport

 Amanda managed a Local Planning Authority Admin/Tech Team for 10 years.
-She was one of the first people in the UK to gain Technical Membership (now known as Assoc Membership) of the Royal Town Planning Institute (RTPI).
+She was one of the first people in the UK to gain Technical Membership (now known as Associate Membership) of the Royal Town Planning Institute (RTPI).
 In 2004 she joined the BAA Aerodrome Safeguarding Team who safeguarded the 7 BAA airports.
-When BAA was broken up in 2009 she became safeguarder for Gatwick Airport.
+When BAA was broken up in 2009 she became Safeguarder for Gatwick Airport.
 In 2014 Amanda and Simon formed a safeguarding group, as none existed at the time.
 The first meeting was held in November 2014 and it has grown ever since.
-Latterly the group became part of the AOA.
+Latterly, the group became part of the AOA.
 Amanda very much enjoys safeguarding work and feels very strongly with regard progressing the safeguarding cause, hence her involvement with CAST.

 Matt Wilkins